Tammin Sursok: 2006–present: Focus on films and television work

 In January 2022, Sursok joined the cast of Australian soap opera Neighbours as fashion designer and businesswoman Montana Marcel.
 Her first appearance was on 13 April 2022.

 Personal life

 On 24 August 2011, Sursok married her boyfriend, actor, producer, and director Sean McEwen, in Florence, Italy.
-Sursok signed an exclusive deal with the Australian magazine Woman's Day to publish the couple's wedding photos The couple have two daughters, born in October 2013 and January 2019.
+Sursok signed an exclusive deal with the Australian magazine Woman's Day (Australian magazine)|Woman's Day to publish the couple's wedding photos The couple have two daughters, born in October 2013 and January 2019.
 Sursok also has three dogs.